hdimon/SmartHomeApi-project-site/smarthomeapi/docs/whats-next.md

 There are plans to implement some features which could provide better usability and reliability of your automation system.

-## Plugin manager
+## Plugins manager

 Currently there is only one way to install plugins - put them manually into Plugins folder of SmartHomeApi data directory.
-It's not very convenient way so it would be nice feature to implement plugin manager which will download plugins and install them.
+It's not very convenient way so it would be nice feature to implement plugins manager which will download plugins and install them.

 ## Multi-instance